tektoncd/pipeline/docs/matrix.md

           value: $(tasks.task-2.results.duh.key) # string replacement from object result
 ```

-### Results from fanned out PipelineTasks
+### Results from fanned out Matrixed PipelineTasks

-Consuming `Results` from fanned out `PipelineTasks` will not be in the supported in the initial iteration
+Emitting `Results` from fanned out `PipelineTasks`  is not currently supported.
-of `Matrix`.
-Supporting consuming `Results` from fanned out `PipelineTasks` will be revisited after array
+We plan to support emitting `Results` from fanned out `PipelineTasks` in the near future.
-and object `Results` are supported.

 ## Retries